 One of the most compelling reasons to include your youngster in your travels is that the alternative poses too much opportunity for worry, which is just what we seek to avoid on vacation.
 For example, one woman I interviewed, Lisa, who runs a catering business from her home in San Diego, described to me her recent vacation fiasco that she said would never have happened if she and her husband had just brought along their eight month-old daughter, Kaleigh, with them.
 While we may not all share such an experience when we leave our young child at home, her story serves simply as an illustration of what can potentially happen.

 Lisa and her husband Michael, an engineer, had both taken time off from their busy work schedules to visit a resort in Phoenix, Arizona for what was intended to be a five-day vacation of sunbathing and sipping margaritas by the pool.
 Michael had wanted to play golf and Lisa had anticipated taking a few yoga classes, getting some massages, and catching up on her reading.
+Work was left behind.
 They had reasoned that in order to truly relax, they would need to leave Kaleigh at home with a sitter.
-Wendi, their 17 year-old babysitter, who lived down the street, had previously sat with Kaleigh on a couple of evenings without any problems, so they enlisted her to stay in their house and watch their daughter for the five days.
+Wendi, their 17 year-old babysitter, who lived down the street, had previously sat with Kaleigh on a couple of evenings without any issues, so they enlisted her to stay in their house and watch their daughter for the five days.

 The events that follow speak for themselves.
 Lisa said that as soon as they checked into the resort, while she was waiting for Michael in the lobby, she began noticing babies with their parents everywhere.
 She described her feelings: "I immediately began to think about how sad little Kaleigh looked as she saw us driving off in the car, and I missed her so much.
 I felt regretful that we hadn't taken her along, and I began to wonder how I would last the five days without her."